LeeChongKeat/API_InnoTalent_Engine/README.md

 - **Predictive Insights**: Predicts future resignation intention, return on work, working performance, and expected salary based on the candidate's resume.
 - **Efficient Screening**: Helps companies filter resumes effectively, enabling them to focus on candidates who are more likely to succeed in the organization.
 - **Time-Saving**: By automating the initial evaluation process, it saves valuable time for HR professionals, allowing them to focus on interviewing potential candidates.

+## Business Model
+InnoTalent Engine offers a pioneering and  first-to-market solution for the HR hiring process.
+It provides a customer-fit dashboard for HR to conduct a comprehensive 360° analysis and generate actionable insights for HR to hire the right talent.
+InnoTalent allows the customization of parameters based on company policies to pinpoint the right talent.

+### Free Features for Everyone:
+1) Companies can freely use InnoTalent to analyze talent resumes.

+### Premium Users:
+2) Access to detailed job history, records, and provisional job data of the talent.

+### How it make Money:
+1) Premium User Subscriptions
+2) Utilization of Talent Data to train and improve our AI model, continuously enhancing accuracy and effectiveness.

 ## How it Works